Hardhat-Enterprises/AutoAudit/docs/onboarding/docker_builds.md

 ## Dockerfile Structure

-The project uses a multi-stage Dockerfile optimized for minimal image size and security:
+The project uses a multi-stage Dockerfile optimised for minimal image size and security:

 - **Builder Stage**: Installs build dependencies, compiles source code, and runs tests.
 - **Runtime Stage**: Copies only necessary artifacts from the builder stage, sets non-root user permissions, and configures entrypoints.